 Following an examination of the disclosures, the attorneys may request further discovery.
 The discovery process involves three tools: interrogatories, depositions, and requests for document production.
 An interrogatory is a written questionnaire prepared by one attorney and sent to the other party for them to answer.
 A deposition is an interview that an attorney conducts on other parties or on witnesses.
 A request for document production allows an attorney to compel the other party to provide them with relevant documents, like financial statements or tax returns.
 The discovery process can also involve an examination of people or property under court supervision, such as a court-ordered psychological exam.

 It is possible for both parties to reach a settlement that will make them both happy and allow them to avoid court.
 If the parties complete discovery and fail to reach a settlement, then the case will enter the trial phase, where the judge makes final decisions about issues like custody, support obligations, and property division.
-However, even if the parties reach a settlement, the divorce cannot be granted until six months from date the Petition and Summons have been served.
+However, even if the parties reach a settlement, the divorce cannot be granted until six months from the date the Petition and Summons have been served.
 Even prior to the divorce being granted, the settlement is valid once is it signed.
 Even if the parties submit a judgment to the court, it can take several months before the judge signs the judgment.

-The Six Month Minimum
+The Six Month Minimum During the Divorce Process

 Other Factors Affecting Divorce Length

 The length of the divorce process is going to be a function of many things like the relationship of the spouses to each other, the need for discovery, and the aggressiveness of the lawyers that the spouses hire.
 However, all of these can really be summed up by saying that the more amenable the parties are to reaching a mutually agreeable settlement, the quicker the process will be.
 This is because the longest parts of the divorce are often the discovery phase and the waiting for a trial.